 Some of the unique benefits of AI in E-commerce include:

-The ability of AI to automatically generate highly specific and relevant online advertisements, product recommendations and other marketing efforts has revolutionised how consumers interact with e-commerce brands, driving conversion rates and higher sales.
+The ability of AI to automatically generate highly specific and relevant online advertisements, product recommendations, and other marketing efforts has revolutionized how consumers interact with e-commerce brands, driving conversion rates and higher sales.

-The power of AI helps e-commerce businesses better understand their customers, generate more personalised content, and create better product recommendations.
+The power of AI helps e-commerce businesses better understand their customers, generate more personalized content, and create better product recommendations.

 Artificial intelligence can enhance the customer experience by allowing them to find what they’re looking for more easily.
 For example, shoppers can search for “women’s black jeans” and get results that match their search criteria more closely than humans.